 The founders of WordPress has decided earlier on that they can’t be doing everything on their own, otherwise, it would take forever to get the platform off the ground.
 So its founders have found it more meaningful to allow the community to develop plugins on their behalf.

 As the platform relies on plugins to give it added functionality, the chance of you using plugins for your website is pretty high.

 In fact, there is a good chance you would not only be using one plugin but several of them.

 So I will just install what I need

 Yes installing a plugin is the easy part.

 Plugins are usually packed with dynamic coding.
-This may cause a conflict with other elements within your website.
+It may cause a conflict with other elements within your website.
 It may also increase website load time.
 In some extreme cases, it might just break your website totally.
 This is a huge problem when the plugin is not well supported.

-In short, while plugins are useful, they are, however, in general not created equal.
-Their presence will have an impact.
-Knowing and having the ability to manage these impacts is key to an optimal functioning website.
+Hence knowing and having the ability to manage these impacts is key for an optimal functioning website.